speediegq/curload/README.md

 You can modify all of the PHP, but I've tried to keep it sort of user friendly.
 It is possible to style curload by using CSS classes and IDs.
 It is also possible to include JavaScript.

+## Examples

+See examples/ for some useful PHP example scripts.

 ## License